Network on a chip: Structure

 NoCs can span synchronous and asynchronous clock domains, known as clock domain crossing, or use unclocked asynchronous logic.
 NoCs support globally asynchronous, locally synchronous electronics architectures, allowing each processor core or functional unit on the System-on-Chip to have its own clock domain.

 Architectures

 NoC architectures typically model sparse small-world networks (SWNs) and scale-free networks (SFNs) to limit the number, length, area and power consumption of interconnection wires and point-to-point connections.

 Topology

-The topology is the first fundamental aspect of NoC design, and it has a profound effect on the overall network cost and performance.
 The topology determines the physical layout and connections between nodes and channels.
-Also, the message traverse hops and each hop’s channel length depend on the topology.
-Thus, the topology significantly influences the latency and power consumption.
+The message traverses hops, and each hop's channel length depends on the topology.
+The topology significantly influences both latency and power consumption.
 Furthermore, since the topology determines the number of alternative paths between nodes, it affects the network traffic distribution, and hence the network bandwidth and performance achieved.

 Benefits

 Traditionally, ICs have been designed with dedicated point-to-point connections, with one wire dedicated to each signal.
 This results in a dense network topology.
 For large designs, in particular, this has several limitations from a physical design viewpoint.
 It requires power quadratic in the number of interconnections.
 The wires occupy much of the area of the chip, and in nanometer CMOS technology, interconnects dominate both performance and dynamic power dissipation, as signal propagation in wires across the chip requires multiple clock cycles.
 This also allows more parasitic capacitance, resistance and inductance to accrue on the circuit.
 (See Rent's rule for a discussion of wiring requirements for point-to-point connections).

 Sparsity and locality of interconnections in the communications subsystem yield several improvements over traditional bus-based and crossbar-based systems.